top of page

 McKenna, S. M.; Fay, E. M.; McGouran, J. F. Flipping the switch: Innovations in inducible probes for protein profiling ACS Chem.
 Biol, 2021

-Taylor, N. C.; McGouran, J. F. Investigating eosin Y as a photocatalyst for the radical-dependent activity-based probing of deubiquitinating enzymes, Organic & Biomolecular Chemistry, 2021
+Taylor, N. C.; McGouran, J. F. Investigating eosin Y as a photcatalyst for the radical-dependent activity-based probing of deubiquitinating enzymes, Organic & Biomolecular Chemistry, 2021

 Taylor, N. C.; Hessman, G; Kramer, H; McGouran, J. F. Probing enzyme activity-a radical approach, Chemical Science, 2020